Natural Language Generation: Introduction

 \subsection{Relation to linguistics}

 Historically, NLG research has had close ties with pragmatics and psycholinguistics.
 The reason for this is that automatically generated text should generally be as fluent and natural as possible.
 However, there are often many different ways to communicate the same message.
-How to best formulate that message depends on the context.\footnote{We can perhaps best see this in the literature on referring expression generation, see \citet{krahmer-van-deemter-2012-computational}.} By studying human language production, we can better understand how people formulate their utterances in different situations.
+How to best formulate that message depends on the context.\footnote{We can perhaps best see this in the literature on referring expression generation \citep{krahmer-van-deemter-2012-computational}, but other areas of NLG research also reference the pragmatics literature, particularly the Gricean maxims (\citealt{grice1975logic}; see \citealt{krause-vossen-2024-gricean-maxims} for a survey of the use of the maxims in NLG).} By studying human language production, we can better understand how people formulate their utterances in different situations.
 Psycholinguistic models of speech production (e.g.\ \citealt{Levelt1989}) also have clear parallels with classical NLG pipelines (see \S\ref{sec:classical}).
 All these models can be divided into two stages: conceptualisation (\emph{what to say}) and formulation (\emph{how to say it}).

-\section{Applications}
+\subsection{Applications}

 NLG technology promises to automate or streamline writing tasks in many different domains.
 We discuss three examples below.